CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 Sector-specific and SME CSRD data point delays

-1. Sector-specific sustainability reporting standards postponed
+1. Sector-specific sustainability reporting standards scrapped

 The rationale behind these optional delays